nextstrain/ncov/narratives/ncov_trees-background_it.md

 Ma questa interpretazione si basa sulla disponibilità dei dati: abbiamo rimosso un campione arancione in mezzo all'albero.
 Ora osserviamo solo un cambiamento di colore, suggerendo una sola introduzione nella regione blu che, avvenuta molto prima.
 <!--But, this interpretation relies on sampling: in the middle tree, we've removed one orange sample.
 We now observe only one switch from orange to blue, suggesting that there was only one introduction into blue that happened much earlier.-->
 <br><br>
-Nellàultimo esempio abbiamo solo una sequenza dalla regione arancione , che ci potrebbe portare a pensare che ci sia stata una introduzione dall'arancione al blu.
+Nell'ultimo esempio abbiamo solo una sequenza dalla regione arancione , che ci potrebbe portare a pensare che ci sia stata una introduzione dall'arancione al blu.
 <!--In the last example, we have only one sequence from orange, which could lead us to think that there was one introduction from orange into blue.-->
 <br><br>
 Quindi, per quanto queste inferenze siano importantissime, devono essere interpretate con cauzione.